The Broken Dream

 Educating the public how to trace, identify, and monitor stolen funds

-This system could cultivate a positive culture with significant incentives for good actors and extra burden to deter bad actors, potentially leads to perception reality to further reduce bad acts - If hackers know they will be forever chased by the public and professionals for their wrongdoing, their decision to hack and steal might change at the moment of committing the crime.
+This system could cultivate a positive culture with significant incentives for good actors and extra burden to deter malicious ones, potentially leads to perception reality to further reduce malicious acts for the industry as a whole - If hackers know they will be forever chased by the public and professionals for their wrongdoing, their decision to hack and steal might change at the moment of committing the crime.

 We are Crypto Native